Policy Improvement Reinforcement Learning: Impact Statement

 \section{Impact Statement}

-This work introduces Policy Improvement Reinforcement Learning as a conceptual shift in how post-training with verifiable rewards is formulated.
+This work introduces Policy Improvement Reinforcement Learning as a conceptual shift in RL post-training.
 Rather than treating optimization as a sequence of independent, step-wise updates driven by instantaneous surrogate signals, PIRL reframes learning as the accumulation of verifiable inter-iteration improvements.
-This perspective highlights a missing temporal dimension in existing RLVR methods and provides a principled lens for analyzing stability, bias, and regression phenomena that arise in sparse-reward reasoning tasks.
+This perspective highlights a missing temporal dimension in existing RL methods and provides a principled lens for analyzing stability, bias, and performance decline phenomena that arise in sparse-feedback reasoning tasks.
 By making policy improvement itself an explicit optimization target, PIRL offers a unifying objective that remains fully aligned with final-task performance while enabling new forms of feedback control.
 The proposed PIPO algorithm demonstrates how this principle can be instantiated in practice through retrospective verification, without introducing additional critics or heavy heuristics.
 More broadly, PIRL suggests a general design paradigm for reinforcement learning systems in which progress, not just reward, becomes the central unit of optimization, with potential implications for scalable, stable post-training of large language models beyond the specific algorithms studied here.